 • Soft ripe fruit e.g. banana, peach, melon & mango

 • Mini fish cakes, chicken, beef or lamb patties

-Until your baby has mastered the pincer group at around 8 months these may well be picked up using their fists rather than their fingers.
+Until your baby has mastered the pincer grip at around 8 months these may well be picked up using their fists rather than their fingers.
 Remember, your baby will find it much easier to pick up larger pieces of fruit/vegetable rather than bite-sized pieces.

 Before you give your baby finger foods always wash their hands but leave the rest of the clean up until they are finished e.g. don’t keep wiping them clean every few minutes as this can lead to a fear of mess.
 This stage is all about experimenting and exploring rather than being clean and tidy!